ctu-mrs/mrs_uav_bluetooth/README.md

 ### Advertisement-based communication

-The simplest use case is creating your own publisher of `std_msgs/UInt8MultiArray` at `/{hostname}/ble/adv_local_extra`.
+The simplest use case requires you to create your own publisher of `std_msgs/UInt8MultiArray` data (at `/{hostname}/ble/adv_local_extra`).
 These bytes are used to update user data in the BLE advertisement of the local device.
-At the same time, the custom user data of the other devices can be obtained by subscribing to `/{hostname}/ble/advertisements` topic.
-Note that the maximum number of bytes is quite limited by the adapter, and data rate of this communication channel also depends on scan period of nearby devices discovery.
+Custom user data of the other devices can be obtained by subscribing to `/{hostname}/ble/advertisements` topic.
+Note that the maximum number of bytes is quite limited by the adapter (31 B in BLE 4.0, 254 B in BLE 5.0+), and data rate of this communication channel also depends on device scan availability.

-To test this functionality, run the test node in advertisement mode.
+To test this mode, run the test node in advertisement mode.
 The node will regularly update the custom advertisement data with the UAV's system timestamps (as little-endian `uint64`), and immediately log decoded timestamps advertised by the other devices.

 ```bash
 ros2 launch mrs_uav_bluetooth test_node.launch.py mode:=advertisement rate_hz:=1.0
 ```
+Additionally, the test node in this mode subscribes to a publisher of `nav_msgs/msg/Odometry` at path configured in the launch file.
+When the topic is available, the test node appends 13 floats with the odometry data to the user advertisement data.
+At the same time, all user data after timestamps is parsed and published in a new per-device odometry topic.
+The test node in this mode may be included in your TMUX session as well, to provide a simple multi-UAV positioning network.

 ### Connection-based communication

 This is the fully-featured use case of the BLE package.
 Whitelisted devices get connected automatically, while establishing a two-way handshake and producing custom ROS 2 topics.
-Typical experiment workflow is putting the following line into the tmux script (with your own custom yaml config):
+Typical experiment workflow is putting the following line into the TMUX session (and creating your own custom yaml config):

 ```bash
 ros2 launch mrs_uav_bluetooth user_node.launch.py config_path:=/opt/ros/jazzy/share/mrs_uav_bluetooth/config/example_sharing_odometry.yaml
 ```

 The file `config/example_sharing_odometry.yaml` shows an example configuration file for sharing a topic with a message type `nav_msgs/msg/Odometry`, using a fixed packet layout with timestamp, position, orientation, and twist members.
-You can run a test node containing a random odometry publisher like this to test the example functionality (by echoing the topic on the other side):
+You can run a test node in an odometry mode, containing a random odometry publisher in order to test the example config setup, and the data transfer can be validated by echoing the ROS topic on the connected devices:

 ```bash
 ros2 launch mrs_uav_bluetooth test_node.launch.py mode:=odometry rate_hz:=10.0
 ```

-While `user_node` is running, it keeps renewing the overlay lease and prints either the bluetooth status stream (default) or log stream from `/{hostname}/ble/status` or `/{hostname}/ble/log`.
+While `user_node` is running, it keeps renewing the overlay lease and prints either the bluetooth status stream (default) or log stream from `/{hostname}/ble/status` or `/{hostname}/ble/log` (configurable).

 Note that when two BLE devices get connected, the advertisement-based communication stops working as the LE device discovery no longer provides the advertising information for them (data, RSSI etc.).